Plan Now to Save Your Smile Later

 Children benefit tremendously from early-phase treatment.

-Receiving early treatment may prevent the removal of permanent teeth later in life, or the need for surgical procedures to realign the jaws.
+Early treatment may prevent permanent teeth removal later in life or the need for surgical procedures to realign the jaws.

-We’ll make records to determine your unique treatment needs.
-We’ll need orthodontic records to determine the type of appliances to be used, the duration of treatment time, and how often you’ll visit us.
+We’ll make records to determine your unique treatment needs, the best type of appliances to use, the duration of treatment time, and how often you visit us.

 In this phase, the remaining permanent teeth are left alone as they erupt.
 We don’t recommend retaining devices if they would interfere with eruption.

 At the end of the first phase of treatment, teeth aren’t in their final positions.
-That’s the goal of the second phase of treatment.
+That’s the goal of phase two.